sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 ## Infix notation

-Another way that you can make the code for your member or extension functions more concise and readable is to use infix notation.
+Another way that you can make the code for your member or extension functions more concise and readable in Kotlin is to use infix notation.

 When you add the `infix` keyword to your function declaration, it means that you don't need to use the `.` or parentheses when you call your function.
 This turns your function into an infix function.
 For example:

 ```kotlin
 class Point(val x: Int, val y: Int) {